nhs-r-community/NHSRepisodes/README.md

 #> 8     1 2020-01-11 2020-01-12
 ```

-The {ivs} package provides an elegant way to find the minimum spanning
+The ivs package provides an elegant way to find the minimum spanning
 interval across these episodes:

 ``` r